 For receivables factoring, the invoices are assigned to the factor and they charge a fee of ~2-4% for 30 days.
 If for example, a small business sold a widget for $100, they billed the customer, the factor would come in and give the small business $96 today for the invoice.
 When the customer that bought the widget pays the invoice in 30 days, the factor receives the entire $100.
 Inventory can also be factored.
 In the case of inventory factoring, a factor will make a loan to a small business with their inventory as collateral.
 Rates are typically very high for inventory factoring and the loan is typically <30% of the market value of the inventory.

-Do you have a question not answered below?
+Do you have a question not answered above?
 Please e-mail us.